-In the aftermath of a disaster, Sedgwick County's mitigation goal is to ensure mitigation efforts are designed to ensure that residents, visitors, and businesses in Kansas are safe and secure from future disasters.
+In the aftermath of a disaster, the County's mitigation goal is to ensure mitigation efforts are designed to ensure that residents, visitors, and businesses in Kansas are safe and secure from future disasters.
 The strategies to complete this goal include:

-- Complete and maintain a hazards and risk assessment - Comprehensive list of mitigation goals, objectives and tasks - Planning process and organizational framework for carrying out the mitigation goals and objectives

-- Implement pre- and post-hazard mitigation actions to reduce overall risk/vulnerability - Evaluation of existing agencies, organizations, plans, programs and guidelines that impact mitigation
+- Complete and maintain a hazards and risk assessment - Comprehensive list of mitigation goals, objectives and tasks - Planning process and organizational framework for carrying out the mitigation goals and objectives - Implement Pre and Post Hazard Mitigation Actions to reduce overall risk/vulnerability - Evaluation of existing agencies, organizations, plans, programs and guidelines that impact mitigation.